CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/AI102-gettingstartedpages/Lab11-Gettingstarted.md

 Welcome to your AI-102: Azure AI Engineer Associate workshop!
 We’re excited to guide you through hands-on learning with Azure AI services using Azure AI Foundry, the Azure portal, and tools like Document Intelligence, Custom Vision, the Language Service, etc., to create, deploy, and test intelligent solutions.

-# Lab 10: Use a custom function in an AI agent
+# Lab 11: Develop an Azure AI agent with the Semantic Kernel SDK

 ### Overall Estimated Duration: 60 Minutes

 ## Overview

-In this lab, you will use Azure AI Foundry to create a project, deploy the gpt-4.1 model, and extend it with custom function tools.
-You’ll develop functions in Azure Cloud Shell (like generating and saving support tickets) and make them available to your agent.
-Finally, you’ll build and run an AI agent that can call these functions during a live chat, manage conversation history, and clean up resources.
-This lab shows how to move beyond simple chat into real-world automation with intelligent agents.
+In this lab, you will prepare your environment to build and run an Azure AI agent with the Semantic Kernel SDK.
+You will create an Azure AI Foundry project, deploy the gpt-4.1 model, and record the project endpoint and deployment name for use in code.
+You will then set up Azure Cloud Shell, clone the sample repository, and configure application settings.
+By the end, your workspace, model deployment, and tools will be ready so you can implement and test the agent.

 ## Objectives